This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction.

-After hundreds of years spent mostly in slavery, the Minmatar managed to stage a major rebellion in AD 23216 (that is YC -20, which would have been, to give perspective, real-world year 1878 if EVE had existed then).
+After hundreds of years spent mostly in slavery, the Minmatar managed to stage a major rebellion in AD 23216 (YC -20).
 The Rebellion was long in the making, but certain events such as the Khumaak incident, Amarr contact with Gallente Federation, and the Amarr loss to Jovians in the Battle of Vak’Atioth conspired to make it happen at the time.

 The suddenly freed tribes faced a huge task to set up government for people who had not governed itself for over 700 years, and to protect its borders against re-invasion.
 Initially, joining the Gallente Federation was discussed, but the threat of the Amarr Empire and the ruined state of the tribal lands were factors against this.
 The Republic set itself up as an independent nation with help from Federation (a strong force in aiding the rebellion too) and by joining the newly-minted CONCORD assembly, guaranteeing an international peace.
 [ES]